eficode/robotframework-oxygen/readme.md

 Upgrade the python version if python version is less than `Python 3.0`.
 Follow the link for [python3](https://realpython.com/installing-python/) installation.

-##### IMPORTANT!! --  Oxygen 1.0 also requires the packaged to be cloned to a directory where there is no 'spaces' in the directory path.
+##### IMPORTANT!! --  Oxygen 1.0 requires the git repository to be cloned to a directory where there is no 'spaces' in the directory path.

 ### Installing